Migrate from Symantec certificates

-- To allow legacy certificates issued by Symantec to be trusted, select Allow.
+- Allow - allows legacy certificates issued by Symantec to be trusted.

+- Block - blocks legacy certificates issued by Symantec.
 This setting enforces the Chrome OS default behavior.
 Which certificates are blocked depends on the Chrome OS version and the date the certificates were created.
-See this table for more information:
+See this table for more information.